soft9000/MonoLog/README.md

 Adding configurable logging, therefore, my choices were either to (1) update the EzLog proper, or to (2) simply re-write EzLog using C#.

-The later was faster.
-Also allows using Mono for any GUI if, as well as when.
+The later was simply less disrutive to my existing .ezlog user base. --Also allows using Mono for any GUI if, as well as when.

 ## Usage Hightlights
 * Configurations managed by [unique, single alphanumeric names](https://github.com/soft9000/MonoLog/blob/0894d2c076e77340a7943e9d3a030a1baeb98f56/MonoLog01/LogConfigDlg.cs#L21).